vvdleun/audiostreamerscrobbler/README.md

     java -jar audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar --authorize librefm

-This will start a browser.
-If you are not logged in to Libre FM, you are asked to log in.
-After logging in, Libre FM will ask you whether you want to authorize the application.
-If this is what you want, click Yes.
-Note that at the time of writing, AudioStreamerScrobbler is not known by Libe FM, so it will show as an unknown client for the time being.
-After this, open the console window that runs AudioStreamerScrobbler and press Enter, to let the application know that you have authorized the application.
-It will then continue the authorization process.
-Finally, it will show the value for the session key.
-Copy and paste it and place it in the "sessionKey" value in the config.json's "librefm" entry.
+See the Last FM entry for more detailed instructions on the authorization process, the process is very much the same with Libre FM.
+Note that at the time of writing, AudioStreamerScrobbler client is not known by Libe FM, so it will show as an unknown client/API keys for the time being.
+After authorizing, just copy and paste it and place the returned session key in the "sessionKey" value in the config.json's "librefm" entry.

 #### GNU FM